mienaikoe/ziyu/Lore/Anthropology.md

 When a village grows much greater than 1000, the village and its commonwealth is split - one half stays and other half leaves, taking with it a large portion of the commonwealth.
 The other half redistributes its housing to expand into the abandoned homes and builds up a new commonwealth.

 Trade between villages is common, as Palinan has many microclimates.
 There is some strain in trade because of disagreements of the definition of fairness across the villages.
 The beliefs of consciousness and forfeiting free will are stretched to accomodate some trades that seem unfair to a party, and are casting some doubt on the decentralized theocracy.

+The provincial council assigns work for the common good instead of levying taxes.
+The council is in charge of building roads, rail services, electrical and water infrastructure, and research especially in medicine and agriculture.
+There is a Palinan-wide scientific body that also handles research tasks that are agreed upon by all member provinces.